 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 25 types of birds COMMON in Connecticut!
+Today, you will learn about 35 types of birds COMMON in Connecticut!